bdhammel/pyades/README.md

 A python post-processing wrapper for the HYADES radiation hydrodynamics code by Cascade Applied Sciences

-This script is still in development and there are undoubtedly some bugs and errors.
+**Note** This script is still in development and there are undoubtedly some bugs and errors.
 A list of know problems is included at the bottom of this readme.
-If you have any questions, feel free to contact me.
+If you have any questions, please feel free to contact me.

 This Python script was developed by Ben Hammel in cooperation with Cascade Applied Sciences, Inc. (CAS).
 CAS does not warrant the accuracy or suitability of this